Advanced Guide on Models

 Passing kwargs to predict()

-Suppose you model’s methods take parameters like below:
+Suppose your model’s methods take parameters like below:

 • preprocess(raw_inputs, return_attention_mask=False)